 Adjacent islands like Pom Pom Island Resort and the Reef Dive Resort (Mataking) offer superb resort facilities and organize daily visit to Bohey Dulang.
 There is also a range of accommodation in the nearby town of Semporna.

-Speed Boat to Bohey Dulang
+What is the Speed Boat time to Bohey Dulang?

 - From Semporna to Bohey Dulang: countabout 35 minutes by speedboat.